TroyLaPolice/European-Neolithic-Expansion/README.md

 #### Finally, write output to files

-This first early function only runs once and generates the headers for the files before the simulation adds the values
+This first early function only runs once and generates the headers for the files before the simulation adds the values.

+***Please see in-line comments for additional information on specific outputs.***

 ```
 1 early()
 {